 The scalp and beard are most frequently affected, but any hairy area may be involved.
 Hair loss may affect most or all of the body (alopecia universalis).
 Alopecia areata is thought to be an autoimmune disorder affecting genetically susceptible people exposed to unclear environmental triggers.
-It occasionally coexists with autoimmune vitiligo or thyroiditis.
+It occasionally coexists with autoimmune vitiligo Vitiligo Vitiligo is a loss of skin melanocytes that causes areas of skin depigmentation of varying sizes.
+Cause is unknown, but genetic and autoimmune factors are likely.
+Diagnosis is usually clear... read more or thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+Findings include painless thyroid enlargement and symptoms of hypothyroidism.
+Diagnosis... read more .

 Diagnosis of alopecia areata is by inspection.
-Alopecia areata typically manifests as discrete circular patches of hair loss characterized by short broken hairs at the margins, which resemble exclamation points.
-Nails are sometimes pitted, display longitudinal ridging, or display trachyonychia, a roughness of the nail also seen in lichen planus.
+Alopecia areata typically manifests as discrete circular patches of hair loss characterized by short broken hairs at the margins that resemble exclamation points.
+Nails are sometimes pitted, display longitudinal ridging, or display trachyonychia, a roughness of the nail also seen in lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more .
 Red lunula may also be seen.

 If therapy is considered, intralesional corticosteroid injection is the treatment of choice in adults.
 Triamcinolone acetonide suspension (typically in doses of 0.1 to 3 mL of 2.5 to 5 mg/mL concentration every 4 to 8 weeks) can be injected intradermally if the lesions are small.
 Potent topical corticosteroids (eg, clobetasol propionate 0.05% foam, gel, or ointment 2 times a day for about 4 weeks) can be used; however, they often do not penetrate to the depth of the hair bulb where the inflammatory process is located.
 Oral corticosteroids are effective, but hair loss often recurs after cessation of therapy and adverse effects limit use.